The Best Weekend Getaways for Couples

 Nothing keeps the sparks flying quite like traveling together.
 Navigating new places with your significant other while spending quality one-on-one time is a great way to deepen your bond and create lasting memories.

 And every couple deserves a special getaway to enjoy to their hearts’ content — whether your idea of a good time is cozying up in a rustic lodge, lazing on a tropical beach, hitting the slopes, or sipping wine in the countryside.
-Whether for Valentine’s Day or a long weekend like President’s Day, there’s no better time to book a long weekend escape with your partner.
+Whether for Valentine’s Day or a long weekend like President’s Day, there’s no better time to book a weekend escape with your partner.

 If you’re seeking a European-esque destination without the transatlantic flight, head to Montreal.
 This sophisticated Canadian metropolis is rich with history, centuries-old architecture, and bustling French bistros.

-Most tourists shy away from Montreal until spring, so those who enjoy a winter wonderland vibe can delight in a quieter visit full of cold-weather charms: ice skating at Parc La Fontaine, dogsledding through Mont Tremblant, guided nighttime snowshoeing on Mont Royal complete with breathtaking views of the city lights.
+Most tourists shy away from Montreal until spring, so those who enjoy a winter wonderland vibe can delight in a quieter visit full of cold-weather charms: ice skating at Parc La Fontaine, dogsledding through Mont Tremblant, and guided nighttime snowshoeing on Mont Royal complete with breathtaking views of the city lights.
 Travelers can then warm up with hot chocolate by a roaring fire at one of Old Montreal’s cushy hotels.

 After exploring the vibrant downtown scene, couples can treat themselves to an indulgent treatment at the luxurious Spa St. James in the Ritz Carlton Montreal, or to a classic 1940s bar experience at Bartizen in the W Montreal.
 The sexy, dimly lit space, which specializes in Canadian gin, will set the mood for romance.